ayastreb/11route/_posts/en/2016/2016-04-28-valencia-spain.markdown

 <section class="text-block">
 City of Arts and Sciences is the most important modern tourist destination in Valencia.
 The construction of the city began in 1996 and completed in 2005.
-The complex is made up from museum of science, planetarium, opera house and open-air oceanographic park.
+The complex consists of museum of science, planetarium, opera house and open-air oceanographic park.
 The initial budget of the project was estimated at around €100 million but it ended up way over the budget and costed the city over €1 billion.
 And in 2014 the parts of opera house roof started to fall off just 8 years after completion.
 The city has sued lead architect of the project - Santiago Calatrava.